PetroccoCo/pok3r-layouts/README.md

   * `FN + R` until LED under spacebar stops flashing

 ## <a name="Move_FN"></a>Move `FN` to `CapsLock`
-Allows for ergonic use of `HJKL` as cursor keys.
+Allows for ergonomic use of `HJKL` as cursor keys.

 * Switch to layer 3 ; programming is per layer
 * Unplug keyboard